OMIndependent/quswan/src/liveblogs/k2-lv/lv8.md

 Klonoa points at her angrily!
 Tat takes it all in stride.

 **Tat**: "But isn't this a bit high, even for you?
-I'll let you in on a pretty useful trick. you see that Kiton over there?"
+I'll let you in on a pretty useful trick.
+You see that Kiton over there?"

 There's a Kiton next to us!